Tony Hinkle: Coaching career

-Hinkle joined Butler University in 1921 when they were still at the Irvington campus; the university bought Fairview Park in 1922 and moved the campus there in 1928.
+Hinkle joined Butler University in 1921 when it was still at the Irvington campus; the university bought Fairview Park in 1922 and moved the campus there in 1928.
 At Butler, Hinkle served as a teacher, coach and athletic administrator for nearly half a century.
-While he coached football, basketball, and baseball, he was primarily known as a basketball coach.
+Although he coached football, basketball, and baseball, he was primarily known as a basketball coach.
 His teams were fearless, gaining a reputation as "Big Ten killers".
-In 1929, the Butler Bulldogs basketball team he led to a 17–2 record was crowned national champion; in 1924, he had been assistant coach when they won the National AAU Tournament received similar honors.
-Overall, his basketball teams scored 560 victories versus 392 defeats, and he scored more than 1,000 victories in all sports.
+In 1929, the Butler Bulldogs basketball team he led to a 17–2 record was crowned national champion; in 1924.
+He had been the assistant coach when they won the National AAU Tournament and received similar honors.
+Overall, his basketball teams scored 560 victories versus 392 defeats, and he tallied more than 1,000 victories in all sports.

-Hinkle was instrumental in ending the rule providing for a jump ball after every basket, and in the introduction of the three-second rule.
+Hinkle was instrumental in ending the rule providing for a jump ball after every basket and in the introduction of the three-second rule.

 Basketballs were generally brown until Hinkle introduced the orange basketball in the late 1950s.
 He also came up with the "Hinkle System" offense strategy, based on a complex system of motion, passes, picks and screens; it was adopted by many of the over 200 high school and college coaches trained by Hinkle.

 Hinkle was president of the National Association of Basketball Coaches from 1954 to 1955, and served on their board.
 He won the NABC's top award in 1962 for contributions to the betterment of the game of basketball.
-He was named Chairman of the Rules Committee of the National Basketball Committee of the U.S. and Canada.
+He was named chairman of the Rules Committee of the National Basketball Committee of the U.S. and Canada.
 Hinkle was inducted into the Naismith Memorial Basketball Hall of Fame in 1965, the Indiana Basketball Hall of Fame in 1964, and the Indiana Football Hall of Fame in 1974.

 Hinkle's legacy is remembered on the Butler campus with Hinkle Fieldhouse, longtime site of Indiana's state high school championships and featured in the film Hoosiers.
 The fieldhouse, originally named Butler Fieldhouse, was the largest basketball arena in the United States for decades.
 It was renamed as Hinkle Fieldhouse in 1966.
 Hinkle coached 41 seasons of basketball at Butler, ending in 1970, and remained with Butler University until his death in 1992.

 Hinkle is buried alongside his wife, Jane Murdock Stewart Hinkle (1907–1959) at Crown Hill Cemetery in Indianapolis.